Ednör – L'Attaque

-Ednör – L'Attaque is a steel inverted roller coaster at La Ronde in Montreal, Quebec, Canada.
+Ednör – L'Attaque is an inverted roller coaster at La Ronde in Montreal, Quebec, Canada.
 Built by Vekoma, it is a standard 689-meter Suspended Looping Coaster (SLC).
 It debuted in 1999 as Serial Thriller at Six Flags AstroWorld in Houston, Texas.
 Following the closure of AstroWorld in 2005, Serial Thriller was dismantled and moved to Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.
 After sitting idle in New York for four years, it was relocated to La Ronde and opened for the 2010 season.

 History

 Operation at AstroWorld

 Following the closure of the 1998 season, Six Flags announced that Excalibur, the park's mine train that had been in operation since 1971, would be removed.
 In its place, the park announced Serial Thriller for the following season.
 The coaster, costing $10 million, was part of a larger $16 million investment that included a new catering facility and two new attractions for the adjacent WaterWorld water park.
 It was the largest single season investment in the park's history, and the fifth new coaster in the previous ten seasons.
 The ride opened on May 29, 1999, and operated for seven seasons.
 It closed along with the rest of the park at the end of the operating season on October 30, 2005.